manoja13702/Manual-Testing-./002 - Software Testing Methodologies/Blackbox Testing.md

-﻿- ## Black-box Testing ##
+﻿ ## Black-box Testing ##

-Black-box testing, also known as functional testing, treats the software application as a “Black-box” whose internal workings are not known to the tester.
+- Black-box testing, also known as functional testing, treats the software application as a “Black-box” whose internal workings are not known to the tester.
 Testers who perform black-box testing focus on testing the application’s inputs, outputs and functionality without any knowledge of the underlying code.

+- Internals are not known, Testing is done by the user prespective.

 **Key Characteristics of black-box testing:**